• Welcome

 You may be wondering why the setting is marked as both Psalm 112 and 111.
 The 150 poems of the Psalms were not presented with their numbers.
 Those were added later, and there were two systems.

-While the Hebrew system was adopted by the non-conformist bibles of Luther and Coverdale, the Catholic Church adopted the Greek version, and later moved to the Hebrew roots but felt unable to re-number such popular poems as the Psalms.
+While the Hebrew system was adopted by the non-conformist bibles of Luther and Coverdale, the Catholic Church adopted the Greek version and later moved to the Hebrew roots, but they felt unable to re-number such popular poems as the Psalms.
 You can read a great deal more here, although for me, it hardly clarified matters!

 Beatus vir 8m10